This information has been reviewed and updated on May 11, 2023.

 - Buprenorphine does not show up as an opioid on a typical urine or saliva drug test that an employer might have you do, but there is a special test used during treatment to specifically detect buprenorphine.

-- Most research shows that Suboxone is safe and effective as a long-term maintenance treatment.
+Research shows that Suboxone is safe and effective as a long-term maintenance treatment.
 There is currently no maximum recommendation for the length of treatment, so you can continue as long as you and your care team believe the medication is helping..
 Over time, patients tend to maintain these benefits even with lower doses.
 That said, everyone is different and, once stabilized, should discuss the length of their Suboxone treatment plan with healthcare professionals.

-- As with any treatment program, Suboxone should be prescribed as part of a comprehensive approach that also offers the opportunity for therapy, peer support, and community support groups if one finds it beneficial to talk about their experience with opioid drug use, recovery, and treatment.
+As with any treatment program, Suboxone should be prescribed as part of a comprehensive approach that also offers the opportunity for therapy, peer support, and community support groups if one finds it beneficial to talk about their experience with opioid drug use, recovery, and treatment.
 Prefer something more private than an inpatient treatment option?
 Ophelia’s got you covered.
 Our telehealth model gives you access to your care team on your terms.